-The street trees on Quinpool Road are very sporadic and do not offer much wind protection, however, future streetscape improvements should include street trees which when mature, could offer significant buffering from natural winds and artificially induced winds resulting from future taller buildings on Quinpool and Pepperell.
-Pepperell Street is significantly more abundant with mature street trees and every effort should be taken to preserve these trees to mitigate wind conditions on the street.
+north west) and spring (mostly from the west but occasionally from the north east).
+It is these winds that can cause uncomfortable thermal conditions in downtowns as a result of building design, though mature street trees can significantly reduce the impacts of strong winds around large buildings.
+The street trees on Quinpool Road are very sporadic (to non-existent) and do not offer much wind protection, however, future streetscape improvements should include street trees which when mature, could offer significant buffering from natural winds and artificially induced winds resulting from future taller buildings on Quinpool and Pepperell.
+Pepperell Street is significantly more abundant with mature street trees, although only 1 tree fronts the Pepperell side of the property.
+Every effort should be taken to preserve these trees to mitigate wind conditions on the street.